opendatacube/odc-tools/apps/dc_tools/README.md

 Extended usage:

-Index all the data, add the product, set a limie and update scenes that already are indexed.
+Index all the data, add the product, set a limit and update scenes that already are indexed.

 ``` bash
 esri-lc-to-dc --add-product --limit 1000 --update